SimeonAllmendinger/SyntheticImageGeneration/docs/index.md

 <h2>Paper [DRAFT]</h2>

-<h3> Navigating the Synthetic Realm: Harnessing Diffusion-based Models for Laparoscopic Image Generation <h3>
+<h3> Navigating the Synthetic Realm: Harnessing Diffusion-based Models for Laparoscopic Text-to-Image Generation <h3>

-<h4>Simeon Allmendinger, Patrick Hemmer, Johannes Jakubik, Niklas Kühl, Leopold Müller, Moritz Queisner, Igor Sauer, Michael Vössing </h4>
+<h4>Simeon Allmendinger, Patrick Hemmer, Niklas Kühl, Moritz Queisner, Igor Sauer, Leopold Müller, Johannes Jakubik, Michael Vössing </h4>

-<p> Recent advances in synthetic imaging open up opportunities for obtaining additional data in the field of surgical imaging.
-This data can provide reliable supplements supporting the development of Computer-Vision-enabled surgical applications and simulation purposes.
-The image-based field of laparoscopy, with its increased robotic applications, benefits particularly strongly from synthetic image datasets and virtual surgical training methods.
+<p> Recent advances in synthetic imaging open up opportunities
+for obtaining additional data in the field of surgical imaging.
+This data can provide reliable supplements supporting surgical applications and decision-making through computer vision.
+Particularly the field of image-guided surgery, such as laparoscopic and robotic-assisted surgery, benefits strongly from synthetic image datasets and virtual surgical training methods.
 Our study presents an intuitive approach for generating synthetic laparoscopic images from short text prompts using diffusion-based generative models.
-We demonstrate the usage of state-of-the-art text-to-image architectures in the context of laparoscopic imaging with regard to cholecystectomy surgery as an example.
-Results on fidelity and diversity demonstrate that diffusion-based models can acquire knowledge about the style and semantics in the laparoscopic domain.
-A validation study with a human assessment survey underlines the realistic nature of our synthetic data, as medical personnel detects actual images in a pool with generated images causing a false-positive-rate of 66\%.
-In addition, the investigation of a state-of-the-art Machine Learning model to recognize surgical actions indicates enhanced results when trained with additional generated images of up to 5\%.
+We demonstrate the usage of state-of-the-art text-to-image architectures in the context of laparoscopic imaging with regard to the surgical removal of the gallbladder as an example.
+Results on fidelity and diversity demonstrate that diffusion-based models can acquire knowledge about the style and semantics in the field of image-guided surgery.
+A validation study with a human assessment survey underlines the realistic nature of our synthetic data, as medical personnel detects actual images in a pool with generated images causing a false-positive rate of 66%.
+In addition, the investigation of a state-of-the-art machine learning model to recognize surgical actions indicates enhanced results when trained with additional generated images of up to 5.20%.
 Overall, the achieved image quality contributes to the usage of computer-generated images in surgical applications and enhances its path to maturity.</p>